-Required textbook: Campbell Biology, 11^{} edition.
+Required textbook: Campbell Biology, 11th edition.
 The textbook store has a substantial discount on the book.
 You will NOT need Mastering Biology.
-We will use Learning Catalytics for "iClicker style" questions during lecture.
-If the WiFi capacity isn't sufficient then we will use iClicker transmitters.
+We will use Learning Catalytics for "iClicker style" questions during lecture in both Bio 1A and Bio 1AL.

 Required "Learning Catalytics" for Lecture WiFi voting: The Biology 1A lecture will have graded questions during EACH lab lecture.
 "Learning Catalytics" is the software we will use to allow students to vote using WiFi enabled devices (phone, tablet, watch, etc).
-Learning Catalytics is packaged FREE with the textbook but you register for it from within your registration of Mastering Biology.
-The course ID for UCBBIOLOGY1ASPRING2018 (no spaces). purchase separately for \$12 for (https://learningcatalytics.com/pages/pricing).
-NOTE THERE REQUIRED ASSIGNMENT BEFORE THE FIRST CLASS.
+Mastering Biology is packaged FREE with the textbook and you can use your same log in information for the Learning Catalytics website.
+You can also purchase LC separately if you have a used book.
+The course ID for UCBBIOLOGY1ASPRING2019 (no spaces).
+It is available for purchase separately for \$12 for 6 month access (https://learningcatalytics.com/pages/pricing).
+NOTE THERE IS A REQUIRED ASSIGNMENT BEFORE THE FIRST CLASS.
 In this assignment you will register your SID.
 In the first assignment you will register your SID.
-The session number for the first assignment is 50277071.
+The session number for the first assignment is 10595150.